Please scroll for Indication, Limitations of Use, and Important Safety Information including BOXED WARNING

 Risks From Concomitant Use With Benzodiazepines Or Other CNS Depressants

 Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
+Reserve concomitant prescribing of ROXYBOND and benzodiazepines or other CNS depressants for use in patients for whom alternative treatment options are inadequate.

 Important information about ROXYBOND: